thucvinguyen/slackbot-tool/README.md

 The bot will respond to:

 1. Direct messages - Send a DM to your bot
-2. Mentions - Mention your bot in a channel using `@YourBotName`
+2. Mentions - Mention your bot in a channel using `@YourSlackBotName`

 The bot maintains context within both threads and direct messages, so it can follow along with the conversation.